3 Surprising Places to Find Your Ancestor’s Lost Maiden Name

 The marriage of a couple was a cause of celebration AND a cause for paperwork.
 For genealogy researchers, that is always a good thing.

-Marriage records evolved over the years depending on the time period and the location.
+Some time periods and areas used marriage bonds, others required licenses or registers—each may list a maiden name or a relative’s name that can lead you to it.
 It is imperative you know what type of marriage record was generated by marrying couples for the point in time you are researching.

 Take a bit of time upfront and research the marriage process for your ancestor before searching the records.